 Is Chubby Crab Ceramic Tea Pet by hashiny Right for You?

-How do I choose a good tea pet?
+How do I care for a tea pet like this?

 As an Amazon Associate we earn from qualifying purchases.

-How do I use a tea pet as a beginner?
+Can I use it outside a tea ceremony — as a desk ornament?

 As an Amazon Associate we earn from qualifying purchases.